 Soy milk is plant-based non-dairy milk popular for its high protein content and sustainability.
 It is known as the original alternative milk and has been a staple for many years.

 Made from soybeans, soy milk comes fortified with nutrients such as vitamins and minerals.
 It is also seen as the most nutritious of other alt milk.
 Soybean has its roots in Asia but is now grown worldwide.
-To make soy milk, plant-based milk producers press the soybeans, remove the insoluble fiber and then blend till smooth and milky.
+To make soy milk, plant-based milk producers press the soybeans, remove the insoluble fiber, and then blend till smooth and milky.

-Soy is one of the most sustainable plant-based alternative milks.
+Soy is one of the most sustainable plant-based alternative milk.
 According to various studies, greenhouse gases during its production are much lower than in dairy milk and almost the same as in almond milk and pea.

 Soybeans are legumes and so fix nitrogen in the soil.
 This reduces the need for nitrogen fertilizer.
 Regarding water usage, soy uses less than a tenth when compared to almond milk4.